 2. Ask your internet service provider to check and unlock your TV’s MAC address.

-6. Sometimes a temporary bug on the TV might cause connectivity issues.
-To fix this, power off your TV by pulling the power cable from the wall, wait 5-10 minutes, and power it on again.
+• Power off your TV by pulling the power cable from the wall, wait 5-10 minutes, and power it on again.

 Error Code 105